hansen7/OcCo/readme.md

-#### 5) Pre-Trained OcCo Checkpoints

-We will provide the OcCo Pre-Trained model for all the three models, you can use them for visualization of completing self-occluded point cloud, fine tuning on classification and semantic segmentation tasks.

 #### 6) Data Generation (Create Your Own Dataset for OcCo Pre-Training)

-For the details in the self-occluded point cloud generation, please see render/readme.md`.
+For the details in the self-occluded point cloud generation, please see <a href="render/readme.md">render/readme.md</a>.